 If you ask me what typical Chinese food is my go-to one, I always answer wonton.
 Wontons are small dumplings with savory meat fillings put inside a special wrapper made primarily from egg yolk.

-Wontons have a delightful mixture of flavors that you need to try in order to understand fully.
 They combine the slightly savory fillings and softness of the outer wrapper with condiments like garlic, soy and sesame.

 Wontons can be cooked in multiple ways.
 The most popular of them all is the wonton soup, which is made from seasoned chicken broth.
 You can also fry or grill them to make a crispy and delicious appetizer.

-24. Waffles
+43. Waffles

 Originated from Belgium, waffles are now eaten all over the world with over a dozen varieties.
 Made with simple baking ingredients in only a short amount of time, they have become many households’ go-to breakfast foods.